• Skip to primary navigation

 Jump to Recipe

-This delicious Strawberry Upside Down Cake makes a great easy summer cake that is packed with flavours.
-It combines caramelised strawberries over a light and fluffy vanilla butter cake from scratch, perfect for dessert or afternoon tea!
+This Strawberry Upside Down Cake is a deliciously easy Summer cake that is packed with fresh flavours.
+The lightly caramelised strawberries are baked under a light and fluffy vanilla butter cake, creating a simple yet decadent cake that is perfect for afternoon tea or dessert.

 Cake on a round marble board.